 If the applicant implements to the maximum extent possible other volume reduction practices, besides infiltration, on the site but may not meet the requirements for post-construction stormwater management.

 Subd.
-19. Drainage and Utility Easements: New stormwater management BMPs (e.g. ponds, infiltration systems, swales) constructed as part of private development shall be covered by drainage and utility easements or outlots that are dedicated to the City.
+21. Drainage and Utility Easements: New stormwater management lateral and collector systems, trunk systems, permanent stormwater treatment systems, vegetated swales constructed as part of private development shall be covered by drainage and utility easements or outlots that are dedicated to the City.
 Maintenance responsibilities for these areas will be spelled out in a Developer’s Agreement.
 All maintenance agreements must be approved by the City and recorded at the Douglas County Recorder’s office prior to final plan approval.
 At a minimum, the maintenance agreement will describe the following inspection and maintenance obligations:

 No private stormwater facilities may be approved unless a maintenance plan is provided that defines how access will be provided, who will conduct the maintenance, the type of maintenance and the maintenance intervals.
 At a minimum, all private stormwater facilities shall be inspected annually and maintained in proper condition consistent with the performance goals for which they were originally designed and as executed in the stormwater facilities maintenance agreement.